kirankaranth1/facebook-comment-spammer/README.md

 Facebook Comment Spammer
 ========================
+Note: This DOES NOT work anymore as facebook graph API does not support commenting on public pages anymore.
 To use:
 1. Get a Facebook Graph API access token at: https://developers.facebook.com/tools/explorer
 2. Open terminal and run python.